Heartland Institute: Vatican Council on climate change

 On April 28, 2015, the Catholic Church convened a council to discuss the religious implications of global warming.
 Held at the Vatican and hosted by the Vatican's Pontifical Academy of Sciences, it was attended by the Secretary-General of the United Nations, as well as national presidents, CEOs, academics, scientists, and representatives of the world's major religions.
 The institute sent a delegation in an attempt to present a dissenting opinion.
 It held a "prebuttal" of the conference and argued that climate science does not justify papal recognition of the United Nations' Intergovernmental Panel on Climate Change.

 After the council ended, a representative (Marc Morano) from the institute broke into a press briefing being given by Secretary-General Ban Ki-moon, who was reporting on his meeting with the Pope.
 He interrupted the Secretary-General and the moderator, asking that global-warming skeptics be allowed to speak.
 After a few minutes, he was escorted from the premises by Vatican officials.
 In response to the papal encyclical "Laudato Si'", which outlined the Church's moral case for addressing climate change, and in anticipation of Pope Francis' September 2015 visit to the United States, Gene Koprowski, director of marketing for the institute, suggested that the Pope's pronouncements on climate change indicate that "pagan forms are returning to the Church this day."

 Mass mailing of unsolicited material to science teachers

 In March 2017, the institute's program the Center for Transforming Education began an unsolicited mailing of the institute's book Why Scientists Disagree About Global Warming and a companion DVD to all 200,000 K-12 science teachers in the U. S., with a cover letter giving a link to an online course planning guide.
 "The material is not science and was intended to confuse teachers", according to the National Center for Science Education.
+Climate scientists who contributed to the fact-checking website Climate Feedback also criticized the book's inaccuracies.